Family life, and rest, leisure and cultural activities – UK Government assessment

 - Research shows that in England people of lower socio-economic status, people with physical impairments and ethnic minority people continue to experience reduced access to greenspace.

-- Closures and restrictions on arts, entertainment and recreation facilities during the COVID-19 pandemic have affected people’s access to leisure and cultural activities, with both short- and long-term implications for the sustainability of these sectors.
+- Closures and restrictions on arts, entertainment and recreation facilities the coronavirus (COVID-19) pandemic have affected people’s access to leisure and cultural activities, with both short- and long-term implications for the sustainability of these sectors.

 - Between mid-March and mid-May 2020, the number of adults in England meeting the physical activity guidelines fell by 7.1% compared with the previous year, with the closure of leisure centres, gyms and sports clubs forcing changes in behaviour.